Terms and Conditions

 The customer shall pay a $14.00 fee when the customer requests a change to an existing account causing an additional customer account record to be created.

-The applicant requesting a main extension shall pay a $180.00 fee when the applicant submits the request for the main extension.
+An applicant requesting a main extension shall pay a $192.00 fee when the applicant submits the request for the main extension.

-The applicant requesting a new service shall pay a $55 fee when the applicant submits the request for the new service.
+An applicant requesting a new service shall pay a $58 fee when the applicant submits the request for the new service.

-New customers shall pay the following fees for services 1 inch or less:
+New customers shall pay the following fees when requesting a single service connection that is 2 inches or smaller:

 39) Time Period for “Make-Up” Bills for Previously Unbilled Service Due to Unauthorized Use or Fraud